isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Apr18.rst

 when you wonder 'how did I do this?', you can look back and easily figure that out and probably (maybe) even run it again.

-Next month we'll get into running multiple steps, and perhaps look at another CWL runner, Cromwell which will have CWL support very soon.
+Next month we'll continue our exploration of workflows and workflow runners.
 Let me know how it goes!

 .. _March: